MicrosoftDocs/sql-docs/docs/relational-databases/sqlxml-annotated-xsd-schemas-xpath-queries/location-path/specifying-an-axis-sqlxml-4-0.md

 ---
 title: "Specifying an Axis (SQLXML)"
-description: Learn how to specify an axis in an SQLXML 4.0 XPath query to specifiy the tree relationship between the nodes selected by the location step and the context node. ms.date: "03/04/2017" ms.prod: sql ms.prod_service: "database-engine, sql-database"
+description: Learn how specifying an axis in an SQLXML 4.0 XPath query specifies the tree relationship between the nodes selected by the location step and the context node.
+ms.date: "03/04/2017"
+ms.prod: sql
+ms.prod_service: "database-engine, sql-database"